A renter's guide to saving energy and water

 - Switching to energy-efficient lighting.
-Around 12 per cent of home energy use goes towards lighting.
+Around 12% of home energy use goes towards lighting.
 By switching to energy-efficient lighting and using lights efficiently you could halve your lighting costs.
 Replacing old-style incandescent globes with compact fluorescent lamps (CFLs) or light emitting diodes (LEDs) is an effective way to save on energy costs.
-CFLs use around 20 per cent of the energy of an incandescent light globe and can last between 4 and 10 times longer.
+CFLs use around 20% of the energy of an incandescent light globe and can last between 4 and 10 times longer.

 - Fridges and freezers.
-The optimal temperature for your fridge is between 3 and 5 degrees Celsius; or between minus 15 and minus 18 degrees Celsius for your freezer.
-Every degree lower requires 5 per cent more energy.
+The optimal temperature for your fridge is between 3 and 5°C; or between minus 15 and minus 18°C for your freezer.
+Every degree lower requires 5% more energy.
 Improve the efficiency of your fridge and freezer by removing any frost build-up in the freezer and leaving a gap of 5–8 centimetres around them for ventilation.
 If you have a second fridge for entertaining, only turn it on when you need it.